 This build specifically requires C2 to even function, and C4 dramatically increases the overall potential.
 C5 is also remarkably impactful.
 It is not better than other builds due to being locked behind cons; it is a completely different playstyle altogether.

 Tag [Bomber] will be used when referring to this build.

 In a [Melt] build Amber has very unique stat priorities.
 Her Crit Rate directly depends on the player’s skill, as weakspot hits are auto-crits.
 If the player is good enough, it is 100%.
 This strikingly contrasts with all other characters, who have to invest roughly 24-33 artifact substats worth of value to get the same result.
 Amber can invest it all into sheer damage, extraordinarily exceeding what her raw talent values may imply.

 Thus, building Crit Rate is pointless.
-All focus has to be put into amassing Crit Damage Elemental Mastery and ATK% in that order.
+All focus has to be put into amassing Crit Damage, Elemental Mastery and ATK% in that order of priority.
 There are no specific ratios and it all depends on the weapon, but aiming for 250 Crit Damage, 250 Elemental Mastery and 100 ATK% is a good starting point before playing with optimizers.
 All other stats you can get from artifacts are for the most part useless.

 Headpiece is always Crit Damage, goblet is always Pyro DMG%.
 ATK% ones can be used as surrogates, but they sharply reduce the potential damage output.

 Sands can be either ATK% or EM.
 EM sands are conditionally better, but ATK% ones are still competitive.
 For the most part, it is a matter of personal choice.